Freedom of Information Act Scotland 2002

 Welcome to the MacLean Medical Practice General Practitioner’s Publication Scheme.
 This is a guide to the General Practitioners’ (who practice together) within the partnership/single practice Publication Scheme as required under section 23 of the Freedom of Information (Scotland) Act 2002.

-Drs McDougall, MacRae, Phillips, Coles, Jacobs, of the MacLean Medical Practice
+Drs McDougall, MacRae, Phillips, Coles, Jacobs and Oates, of the MacLean Medical Practice

 - Under Section 23 of the Freedom of Information (Scotland) Act 2002 (The Act), a ‘public authority’, which is defined as including General Practitioners, must prepare a publication scheme setting out the information it routinely makes publicly available.
 The British Medical Association Model Publication Scheme for General Practitioners in Scotland has been approved by the Scottish Information Commissioner who is responsible for promoting and enforcing the Act.
 In addition we have to review the scheme from time to time.